TimerErTim/bioinf.bio/chlorophyll/GBC1_WS2025_Chlorophyll.typ

     [Male], [117], [2.32 #sym.dash 53.2], [16.72 #sym.plus.minus 7.83], [61.36],
     [Female], [126], [0.37 #sym.dash 59.8], [14.87 #sym.plus.minus 7.24], [52.35],
   ),
-  caption: "All years results summary male vs. female" ) <all-years-table-overview-results>
+  caption: "All years results summary male vs. female", ) <all-years-table-overview-results>

 #h(1em)
 #box(width: 1fr, baseline: -3em)[
   For this dataset we also performed a two-sample t-test with different variances using an #math.alpha of 5%.

   The results are shown in @all-years-key-values.
 The t-statistic is 1.66, the critical t-value is 1.65, the p-value is 4.98% and the Cohen's d is 0.026.
 ]

 #box(width: 1fr, baseline: 0em)[
   Since the p-value is less than the chosen #math.alpha = 5%, we reject the null hypothesis and conclude that the difference in $"c"_"Hb"$ between males and females is statistically significant.
 This is also supported by the t-statistic of 1.66 being slightly greater than the critical t-value of 1.65.

   The Cohen's d of 0.026 indicates a very small effect size, which means that the difference in $"c"_"Hb"$ between males and females is tiny.
 ]
 #h(1em)
 #box(width: 38%)[